leanix/leanix-github-agent/README.md

 ### Troubleshooting

-#### Using over a http proxy system
+#### Using an HTTP Proxy System

-Add the following properties on the command:
+Add the following properties to the command:

 ```console
 docker run